gosub-com/Zurfur/README.md

 * Fun and easy to use
 * Faster than C# and unsafe code just as fast as C
-* Target WebAssembly with ahead of time compilation
+* Target WebAssembly with ahead of time static compilation
 * Typesafe replacement for JavaScript
 * Stretch goal: Rewrite compiler and IDE in Zurfur on Node.js